8 Reasons Why All Narcissists Are Hypocrites

 Discover the 8 reasons why they have such double standards.

-1) They'll do anything to save face
+1) Narcissists will do anything to save face

 Narcissists are deeply proud people and will never want people to see them as anything other than strong and powerful personalities.
-Now, these guys are totally capable of doing a complete 180° turn on a matter they have spoken out about and condemned, just to look cool.
+Now, these guys are totally capable of doing a complete 180Ā° turn on a matter they have spoken out about and condemned, just to look cool.
 The truth is, when their pride and ego are at stake, they'll put their supposed morals to one side and decide to go against everything they've preached as a way of preserving their masculinity and alleged strength.
 With them, nothing is out of bounds, and even if they claim that they are uncomfortable with drinking, for example, don't be surprised if they get completely drunk with their friends as a way of impressing them.

-2) They feel entitled
+2) Narcissists feel entitled

 Those with narcissistic personality disorders believe they hold all the power, which implies that they simply don't care about others people's thoughts or feelings.
 Whilst they'll hold their entourage to ridiculously high standards when they themselves are concerned, it'll be a completely different story, and they'll change their minds as quickly as the weather.
 In reality, their hugely overinflated egos mean that they believe they can get away with anything, despite what they have said in the past.